 Quarterly Ridership Report

-ST Express buses almost 7% more boardings in the second quarter compared with the same period of 2013.
-Average weekday boardings reached almost 62,000, a new quarterly record.
+ST Express buses had 5% more boardings in Q2 2015 compared to the same period in 2014.
+Average weekday boardings reached 64,589 for a 4% increase.
 No major service changes took place during the quarter.

-Q2 2014 route-level and corridor ridership information can be found on page 2; along with Q2 2014 and YTD 2014 service performance on pages 3 and 4, respectively.
+Q2 2015 route-level and corridor ridership information can be found on page 2, followed by Q2 and YTD 2015 service performance on pages 3 and 4, respectively.

 Documents in .pdf format require the free Adobe Acrobat Reader to view.